Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkInformation-Feature-CaptivePortal-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x2
-    :digest: b6e352fefc2908137c542f898513c3c6
+    :digest: b07135a491801e438ac040cbfc5e7a4f

-If the plugin supports this feature then the ``isBehindCaptivePortal`` property will be available.
+If the plugin supports this feature then the ``isBehindCaptivePortal`` property will provide useful results.
+Otherwise it will always return ``false``.